-- 1. If you want to print the entire job, skip to Before you Continue between steps 7 and 8 below. - 2.
+- 1. If you want to print the entire job on the same printer it was printing on before, select the job in the job window and click Job → Release.
+The job will start printing from the first page. - 2.
+If you want to print the entire job on a different printer, skip to Before you Continue between steps 8 and 9 below. - 3.
 If you only want to print part of the job, figure out what page you want to start printing from.